-Reasons to Choose an Open-Source Test Automation Tool
+Top 4 Reasons to Choose an Open Source Tool for Test Automation

-Startups are generally budget-challenged.
-Startups and large organizations are cultivating a cost-conscious culture.
-They are leveraging open-source testing tools that are reliable, secure, and free to use.
-Even organizations that build proprietary software are consumers of open-source.
-They realize the importance of contributing back to open source.
+Open source software development has become increasingly popular over the last two decades, allowing testers to roll out high-quality software rapidly.
+Startups and large organizations are leveraging open-source testing tools that are reliable, secure, and free to use.
+Even organizations that build proprietary software are consumers of open source, recognizing the importance of contributing back to open source.

 Testsigma will be available as an open-source project and distributed under the Apache 2.0 license.

 The CEO of Testsigma feels that by using the power of the community, open-sourcing the platform reinforces their objective of creating a powerful, safe, and free test automation solution.
 With this step, Testsigma hopes to enable every tester to automate, even those with little coding experience.
 It welcomes you to collaborate with them to improve the product by solving complex challenges.

 Community plays a crucial role in the success of open-source software.
 Testsigma is committed to building a passionate, strong, diverse open-source community to work on the shared challenges in test automation.
 Joining the Testsigma community will allow you to collaborate with others passionate about solving common difficulties in test automation.
 They are dedicated to developing a diverse and robust open-source community and invite you to participate by joining their Discord group.